Daily readings

 Tuesday, November 11, 2025

 Martin of Tours.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMartin of Tours